good-marketing/RGhost/README.md

 RGhost code
 ===========

-The current package is an clear alpha, the following features need to be implemented improved:
+The current package is an clear alpha, the following features need to be implemented improved: - [ ] Update secuirity of storing passwords - [ ] Error handling - [ ] Implement adding, updating tags for new and existing posts - [ ] Implement uploading pictures with posts

-[] Error handling
-[] Implement adding, updating tags for new and existing posts [] Implement uploading pictures with posts

 Installation
 ------------